The Theory of Economic Complexity: Acknowledgments

 \section{Acknowledgments}

 This work owes a very special acknowledgment to Cristian Jara-Figueroa.
 In 2014, Cristian joined my (C\'esar's) group at the MIT Media Lab.
 During the first year of his Master's he worked on the mathematical theory of economic complexity producing an impressive internal manuscript with many results.
-Those results were never published, but they stayed with my group.
-Eleven years later, in 2025, while looking at Cristian's work, I realized we had made an important and simple mistake at the very beginning, which was to assume that the capability model was a model of $M_{cp}$ instead of a model of the output matrix $Y_{c,p}$.
-This changed everything and motivated me to go back to square one to start estimating the intermediate matrices in the model (such as $R_{cp}$).
+Those results were never published, but stayed in my group.
+In 2025, while looking at Cristian's work, I realized we had made an important and simple mistake at the very beginning, which was to assume that the capability model was a model of $M_{cp}$ instead of a model of the output matrix $Y_{c,p}$.
+This required reworking everything, and motivated me to estimate the intermediate matrices in the model (such as $R_{cp}$).
 In my mind this work owes enormously to that effort by Cristian many years ago.
-We would also like to acknowledge comments by Johanness Wachs and other members of the Center for Collective Learning.
-The section on prices and wages was motivated by a very useful conversation with Jean Tirole.\\
+We would also like to acknowledge comments by Johanness Wachs, Harasiddh Ganesh, and other members of the Center for Collective Learning.
+The section on prices and wages was motivated by a inspiring conversation with Jean Tirole.\\

 We acknowledge the support of the European Union LearnData, GA no. 101086712 a.k.a.
 101086712-LearnDataHORIZON-WIDERA-2022-TALENTS-01 (\url{https://cordis.europa.eu/project/id/101086712}), IAST funding from the French National Research Agency (ANR) under grant ANR-17-EURE-0010 (Investissements d'Avenir program), and the European Lighthouse of AI for Sustainability grant number 101120237-HORIZON-CL4-2022-HUMAN-02.